bblhd/crwm/README.md

 column with more weight gets more real estate allocated to it.

 ### Hotkeys
-The default hotkeys for crwmkeys are pretty simple.
+The default hotkeys used by crwmkeys are pretty simple.
-The default modifier key is windows/command key.
+The modifier key used is the windows/command key.

 | Keys | Action |
 | --- | --- |